 Teletherapy is a mental health service that is provided by using long-distance technologies so that clients and therapists do not have to be in the same place at the same time.
-At The Center for Mental Health, we use secure, HIPAA-compliant video conferencing so that clients can reach their providers wherever the provider may be.
+At The Center for Mental Health, we use HIPAA-compliant, end-to-end encrypted technology to provide secure televideo therapy services so that clients can reach their providers wherever the provider may be.

 What is teletherapy?